 Cryptographic Services won't start, if the Remote Procedure Call (RPC) service is stopped or disabled.

-If the Cryptographic Services is stopped, the Application Identity fails to start and initialize.
+If Cryptographic Services is stopped, the Application Identity fails to start and initialize.

-1. Select your Windows 8 edition, and then click on the Download button below.
+1. Select your Windows 8 release and edition, and then click on the Download button below.

 2. Save the RestoreCryptographicServicesWindows8.bat file to any folder on your hard drive.